 CLICK HERE for the bios of the current California Warriors coaching staff.

 The First Base Foundation has a sophisticated and well-designed Coach Development Program that provides California Warriors alumni the opportunity to learn about what it is like to work with high school baseball players.
 The coaching program allows alumni to learn subtleties of teaching student athletes about baseball while developing important life skills in leadership and interpersonal communication.
-In this context, the CW coaches can be seen as both givers and receivers.

 One of the most important aspects of the First Base Foundation Coach Development Program is to motivate the Warriors players in both baseball and life.
 Baseball is a game of failure and can be very frustrating at times.
 The Warriors coaches know this feeling from first hand experience as many have had their ups and downs during their playing career.
 Because of this, they are able to help motivate the Warriors players to become the best all around person they can be.
 When the coaches preach the importance of “trusting the process”, the players set goals and work tirelessly to achieve these goals exploring their potential as an athlete.
 This same mindset can be used for life.
 As coaches we continually motivate our players by teaching them how to inspire themselves to work hard and succeed.